surubro/WIFI-Captive-Portal/README.md

 6. Upload the code into your board.
 7. You are done!

+## Ethical purposes only!

+Again, I must emphasize that using this code or any similar technique for unauthorized access, phishing, or any illegal activities is strictly prohibited and against the law.
+It is essential to respect others' privacy and adhere to ethical standards while using technology.
+If you're interested in learning about network security, ethical hacking, or cybersecurity, I encourage you to pursue formal education or ethical hacking certifications through legitimate channels.
+Always use your skills and knowledge responsibly and lawfully.

 ## ❤️ Sponsoring
 If you like or rely on the work I do, please consider [sponsoring me](https://github.com/sponsors/nocerainfosec).
 I do open source all my projects, it would be really great if I could do more of it.

 ## Other Projects you may like from the Original Author: